marina601/scooter-circle/README.md

 #### First Time User

-1. As the first time user, I want to understand what this site is about
+1. As the first time user, I want to understand what this site is about.
-2. As the first time user, I want to view the most recent products
+2. As the first time user, I want to view a collection of product available on site.
 3. As a first-time user, I want to be able to see more products and user reviews.
+4. As a first-time user, I want to view terms and conditions of the site.

 #### Second Time User